 - Get organized!
-Use this agenda to manage your coursework and activities.
 Prioritize responsibilities to effectively manage your time. - Stay informed.
-This agenda is just one source of information.
 Visit our website and follow us @WakeGirlsLead on Twitter for the latest announcements and reminders. - Get involved in school.
 Students who feel connected to school are more likely to do well in school. - Keep your eye on the prize-College and Career Readiness!